palantir/policy-bot/README.md

 ```

 #### Remote Policy Configuration
-You can also define a remote policy, by specifying a repository, path, and
+You can also define a remote policy by specifying a repository, path, and ref
-reference (only repository is required).
-Instead of defining a `policy` key, you
+(only repository is required).
+Instead of defining a `policy` key, you would
-would define a `remote` key.
+define a `remote` key.

 ```yaml
 # The remote repository to read the policy file from.
 This is required, and must